 Local Shopping in Lier

 Van Ouytsel Koffiebranderij was founded in 1876, and is nowadays run by Judith, the fifth generation of the Van Ouytsel family.
-Because of the current situation it is unfortunately not possible to book a guided tour at the coffee roastery next door, but the shop and coffee bar are still open for take away.
 There is a wide range of products on offer, like different kinds of specialty tea and coffee and accessories like pots, cups, spoons and brewing equipment.
 I bought Maragogype coffee beans from Nicaragua to enjoy at home.

 Tuesday to Saturday 09:00-18:00, closed on Sunday and Monday.